Impact of the COVID-19 pandemic on baseball: 2020 season

-Temporary rules for the postseason tiebreaker, designated hitter, and extra innings are still in use as of the 2022 season.
+Temporary rules for the postseason tiebreaker, designated hitter, and extra innings are still in use as of the 2022 season, though the National League did not use the designated hitter in 2021.
 The Wild Card Series was officially implemented in 2022, with only 12 teams instead of 16 teams.
 The top two division winners earn a bye to the Division Series.
 The third-place division winner plays the third-best non-winner based on record, and the first and second placed non-division winners playing in the other round, using the same best-of-three Wild Card Series format.

 2021 season

 Major League Baseball returned to a full 162-game season for 2021, but some protocols and scheduling changes from the 2020 season remain in place, including shortened doubleheader games, and interleague games being played against teams from the corresponding region.
 No games are scheduled outside the contiguous United States or Canada.
 The Blue Jays hoped to return to Rogers Centre if travel restrictions permitted, but instead began the season at their spring training home of TD Ballpark in Dunedin, Florida before returning to Sahlen Field beginning in June.
 On 16 July, the team received a National Letter of Exemption from the Canadian government allowing home games to return to Toronto, effective with the contest of 30 July.
 Strict health protocols were in place for visiting teams and attendance was limited to 15,000 fans per game.

 Minor League Baseball, which had extensive retooling during the offseason, revealed its original schedule for the season on 18 February.
 It included staggered starts for the Triple-A level (6 April or 8 April) and all other levels (4 May).
 Triple-A teams would play 142 games each, and all other teams would play 120 games each.
 All games were played in six-game series at a single ballpark, with one day off during each series.
 Originally, no postseason play was planned, but on 1 July MiLB reversed course and announced that the top two teams in each league from Low-A to Double-A, based on winning percentage, played a best-of-5 series.
 The Triple-A level had two separate championships: one for the teams with the best regular-season record, and the other for the winners of 10-game mini-tournaments called the "Triple-A Final Stretch."
 On 3 March, MLB informed its minor-league organizations that the start of the Triple-A season would be postponed until sometime in early May, at the same time of those of other levels.
 Players assigned to Triple-A teams would be sent to alternate training sites, which were used by MLB organizations in 2020 as well.